Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Experiments

 The aim of this section is to compare the behavior of the exact solution methods described in Section~\ref{sec:mips} depending on instance parameters.
 The models we compare are: \begin{enumerate} \item Model (\ref{eq:m1}) from Section~\ref{sec:first} in combination with iterative variable-and-constraint generation.
 We refer to this approach as M1. \item Model (\ref{eq:secmod}) from Section~\ref{sec:second} in combination with iterative variable-and-constraint generation.
 We refer to this approach as M2. \end{enumerate} Note that the compact model (\ref{eq:com}) from Section~\ref{sec:compact} is a natural additional comparator approach.
 However, preliminiary experiments show that this approach does not scale well in the problem size due to the large number of variables.
 Hence, it is not considered in the following experiments.

 To explain the experimental setup, we first consider the number of scenarios $S$ that can potentially be generated using approaches M1 and M2.
-As noted in Section~\ref{sec:first}, we can bound the number of scenarios considered in M1 by $\binom{n}{\Gamma}$, which is in $O(n^\Gamma)$.
+As noted in Section~\ref{sec:first}, we can bound the number of scenarios $S$ considered in M1 by $\binom{n}{\Gamma}$, which is in $O(n^\Gamma)$.
+The model uses up to $O(nS)$ many variables and constraints.
 To estimate

 and thus the maximum number of iterations for M2, we note that